Student Looks To Further His Mastery of Languages with Boren Scholarship

 “Vlad has committed himself to multilingualism and cross-cultural dialogue.
 In terms of his intellect, his curiosity and his outgoing personality, he will make an outstanding career diplomat.
 I’m so glad Vlad chose to prepare for that vocation at UTD,” Dow said.

-Wallace, a member of the Honor Society of Phi Kappa Phi, is the University’s fifth Boren Award winner.
+Wallace, a member of the Honor Society of Phi Kappa Phi, is the University’s latest Boren Award winner.
 Eugene McDermott Scholar Elizabeth “Tess” Helfrich received a Boren Scholarship in 2019.
-Aysha Khan received a David L. Boren Fellowship for graduate students in 2017, as did Brian Couzelis in 2013.
+Aysha Khan received a David L. Boren Fellowship for graduate students in 2017.
 Hyunjoo “Eunice” Ko received a Boren Scholarship for undergraduates in 2014.

 Wallace’s newest opportunity to study Russian comes on the heels of his recent immersion experience in France.
 As a 2018 recipient of the Benjamin A. Gilman International Scholarship, Wallace lived with a French host family and studied at Emlyon Business School in Saint-Étienne, France.
 He enjoyed the experience so much he extended his stay through the summer and earned a language certificate from the French Ministry of Higher Education, Research and Innovation.